DX, QSL, & Contesting

 Many hams become DX chasers looking to collect many DX awards, also called wallpaper.
 There are many different types of awards available for almost all amateur bands and modes of operation.
 To get an award, you will turn in a log of confirmed contacts to the group sponsoring the award and also pay a small fee to get a fancy certificate.
 These logs can be paper logs but more often these days is electronic.
 Two types of common electronic logs are Logbook of The World (LoTW) and eQSL.
 You will have to check the award sponsors site for the type of log they will accept for the award and the fees.

-DXWatch – My favorite DX spotting site.
-Allows set up your own custom filters by band and mode.
-Has many options to custom design the filter.
-Also search spots for specific call sign.
+DXWatch – allows the set up of your own custom filters by band and mode.
+DXWatch has many options to custom design the filter and for search spots for a specific call sign.
 Great for looking where that rare DXpedition is on the air.

-DXSummit – Another good DX spotting site.
-Allows selecting pre-defined filters by band and limited modes.
-Also search spots for specific call sign.
+DXSummit – allows selecting pre-defined filters by band and limited modes.
+Also search spots for a specific call sign.

 The Daily DX – DXpedition lists, news and DX Conventions.

 The DX Zone A collection of links to Amateur Radio DX Resources.